arakasi72/rtinst/README.md

 	4. Nginx
 	5. autodl-irssi

 I use nginx, it uses less system resources, and I find it easier to configure than apache2.
-The difference is not huge, given that we will have at most a handful of users, accessing our server.
-I also find it easier to configure.

 It uses latest versions of all software at time of posting.